1. HOME

 Tongue exercises for articulation

-Here's a sequence of tongue stretches to improve articulation that have been turned into an action-packed story.
-It makes them so much more appealing for students to do!
+Here's a sequence of tongue stretches to improve articulation that have been combined with a story to make an action-packed show-and-tell, which makes them much more appealing for students to do.

-The story is called Mrs Tongue Does Her Housework, and I know from experience it's fun, effective and, it works equally well across all age groups.
+The story is called Mrs. Tongue Does Her Housework, and I know from experience its accompanying exercises are fun, effective and, that they work equally well across all age groups.

-Once you're familiar with its flow and the exercises you'll find you can add or subtract segments to suit whomever you are working with.
+Once you're familiar with it you'll find you can add or subtract segments to suit whoever you are working with.

 The words of the story are in italics.
-The instructions or action for each segment is below.
+The instructions or action for each segment is below them.

 Mrs Tongue Does Her Housework